utdata/icj-class/sass/sass-03.md

 # Refactoring our Sass

+## Overview and goals for this lesson

+We are starting with a web project that is a two-page website for a band.
+It has been coded rather simply with regular, vanilla CSS.
+It works just fine, but as sites grow with more code, having "Sassy CSS" helps with maintainability.
+So, our goals here are to:

+- Understand how the Sass structure works from a technical level:
+  - What is Node.js and how it is structured.
+  - How Node.js compiles our Sass SCSS into regular CSS the browser understands.
+- Rework the CSS into SCSS to:
+  - Improve readability of our styles through nesting.
+  - Use variables for increase flexibility of our styles.
+  - Rewrite style rules for efficiency and reusability.
+- We'll write new style rules in the Sassy way.

 If you don't already have your code open in VS Code, go ahead and open it.
 Run `$ gulp dev` in your terminal to start the development environment.

 ## CSS is SCSS

 Any valid CSS is also valid SCSS.
-As such, we prep our project to use our new SCSS setup by using what we already have.
+As such, we'll copy traditional CSS into our new SCSS setup.

 - Copy the contents of `src/scss/old-styles.css` and paste it into `src/scss/new-styles.scss`.
 Once you do, you might see your terminal kick off the sass task to compile the file.
-- Now change the css `<link>` tag hrefs in our `src/html/index.html` and `src/html/shows.html` files to point to `css/new-styles.css`.
+- Now, in our `src/html/index.html` and `src/html/shows.html` files, change the css `<link>` tag hrefs to point to `css/new-styles.css`.
 Once you save, you'll again see your browser refresh, but you should not see any difference in the page because our new SCSS is the same as the old, for now.

 ## Variables

 One of the most useful features of Sass is to define variables for certain CSS values.
-Once you use the variable names in your code, you can then change the definition of the variable in one place, affecting your whole site.
-This makes it easy to change or support themes throughout your website.
+Once you start using the variable names in your code, you can then change the definition of the variable in one place instead of throughout the code base.
+This makes it easy to support or change themes and make wholesale changes throughout your website.

-You create variable names with a dollar sign and then define its value like a CSS rule.
-When you want to use that variable's value, use that variable name as the rule.
-We set all the variables at the top of the file so they can be found easily.
+You create variable names with a preceding dollar sign and then define its value like a CSS rule.
+When you want to use that variable's value, use that variable name (with the `$`) as the CSS rule.
+As a matter of convention, we set all the variables at the top of our CSS files so they can be found easily.

+Here is an example:

 ```scss
 // set the variable